profdocpizza/PyMolGridVisualiser/docs/usage.md

 - `--config CONFIG`: Path to a custom configuration file (by default it uses `config/default_settings.json`).

-## Default Configuration

-You can modify the default configuration file to adjust various settings.
-Default settings file is found in `config/default_settings.json`.

 ## Examples

 Example PDB files are located in the `examples/` directory.
-You can use these to test the functionality:
+You can use these to test the functionality.

+First you need to unzip the pdb files:
+    ```
+    unzip examples/pdbs/all_pdbs.zip -d examples/pdbs/
+    ```

+Then you can run the visualiser with default settings like:
+    ```
-python src/protein_visualiser.py examples/
+    python src/protein_visualiser.py examples/pdbs
+    ```

+Visualisation PDF file will be saved in `/outputs` directory.
+If you dont like the layout, you can play with Command-line Options above.